 - Pre-heat oven to 350 degrees.

-- Roll dough into small balls and press your pinky finger into each ball to make the well for the dough.
+- Roll dough into small balls, about 1-inch each, and press your pinky finger into each ball to make the well for the dough.
 Fill the wells with the jam.

 - Place cookies in the refrigerator for one hour to chill.